Privacy & Security

 - Protect your identity.
 Check your credit report once per year for free.
 Shred all documentation you no longer need.
 Let us scan your driver's license or ID for verification purposes.
 Check out our ID Theft Protection services.

-- Keep your home address current so documents go to the right place.
-Contact us to change your address.
+- Make sure we always have your correct address on file so documents go to the right place.
+If you move, contact us as soon as possible so we can update your address.

 - Stay up-to-date on common scams and phishing attempts.